fragrussu/qMRINet/README.md

 # qMRINet
-The ***quantitative MRI network*** (qMRINet) toolbox enables voxel-by-voxel fitting of quantitative MRI (qMRI) models or resampling of qMRI protocols with fully-connected deep neural networks.
-These can be trained on synthetic or actual MRI measurements.
+The ***quantitative MRI network*** (qMRINet) toolbox enables voxel-by-voxel fitting of quantitative MRI (qMRI) models and resampling of qMRI protocols with fully-connected deep neural networks.

-At present qMRINet enables fitting of the following multi-contrast signal models:
-* [Hybrid multi-dimensional MRI](http://doi.org/10.1148/radiol.2018171130) for joint diffusion-T2 relaxation imaging of the prostate;
-* [T1-weighted diffusion tensor](http://doi.org/10.1016/j.neuroimage.2016.07.037) modelling of [directionally-averaged mean](http://doi.org/10.1002/mrm.25734) signals for joint diffusion-T1 imaging of the brain.

 **The code is being tidied up and will be made available soon.
 Sorry for the delay!**